Manufacturer catalog

 Aerospatiale-MatraDaimlerChrysler Aerospace (DASA)Construcciones Aeronáuticas, S.A.
 (CASA)

-Airbus here refers to the current Airbus SE group and its legacy Airbus/EADS naming chain.
-The profile uses Toulouse for the operating headquarters and keeps Dutch legal-seat context in the cited corporate sources.
+Airbus refers to the current Airbus SE group and its legacy Airbus/EADS naming chain.
+Toulouse is treated as the operating headquarters, while Dutch legal-seat context remains in the cited corporate sources.

 • Airbus ContactPublisher: Airbus | Note: Supports the Toulouse headquarters address at 1, rond-point Maurice Bellonte, Blagnac Cedex, France. | Accessed: 2026-06-21